Barcino44/microservice-app-example/README.md

 **In the service**

-- It was selected the namespace.
+- It was selected the namespace (front).
 - It was selected the pods of the labels of front.
 - It was setted the port (Container port) and the target port (Application port).
 - It was setted the service type as ``loadBalancer``.

 **In the HPA**

-- It was selected the namespace.
+- It was selected the namespace (front).
 - It was setted the minimum (1/2) and maximum (3/5) number of replicas.
 - It was setted the metrics to autoscal.

 ### Auth-api deployment, service and hpa

-As in the frontend, the structure is very simikar.
+As in the frontend, the structure is very similar.

 ````yaml
 apiVersion: v1